Identification of Edge Disconnections in Networks Based on Graph Filter Outputs: Simulations

-Finally, we compare the averaged run-time of the methods versus the number of vertices in the graph, $N$, in Fig. \ref{fig3} for $\sigma_\xvec^2=0.1$, $M=100,000$, $r=2$, and $L=100$ Monte-Carlo simulations.
+In order to demonstrate the empirical complexity of the identification methods for different network sizes, the average computation time was evaluated by running these methods using Matlab on an Intel(R) Core(TM) i9-7900X CPU @ 3.30GHz.
+Figure \ref{fig3} shows the run-time of the different methods versus the number of vertices in the graph, $N$, for $\sigma_\xvec^2=0.1$, $M=100,000$, $r=2$, and $L=100$ Monte-Carlo simulations.
 It can be seen that the run-time of all methods increases as $N$ increases.
-For large values of $N$, the ``full" greedy approach from Algorithm \ref{greedy_al} has the largest run-time, while the neighboring strategy efficiently reduces the run-time without a significant performance lose, as shown in the previous figures.
-Moreover, the neighboring strategy obtains similar complexity to the CGL method.
+For large values of $N$, the ``full" greedy approach from Algorithm \ref{greedy_al} has the largest run-time.
+At the same time, the neighboring strategy efficiently reduces the run-time without a significant performance loss, as shown in the previous figures.
+Moreover, for large $N$, the neighboring strategy obtains similar complexity to the CGL methods {and the GGM-GLRT method}.
 The CCGL method was implemented by 'quadprog' solver in Matlab and its run-time can be reduced by implementing more efficient solutions, as proposed for the CGL in \cite{Eduardo,Egilmez}.